Akihito Kamata, Department Head

 Students add depth and breadth to their program by taking courses in other departments of the College of Education and throughout the university

 The doctoral programs follow the general regulations governing graduate work at the university.
 Each PhD student plans a program with the guidance of a faculty advisor.
 In contrast, DEd students complete their program with a cohort and a fixed set of courses.
-This degree option is closely aligned with the administrator license program and is completed in collaboration with school districts throughout Oregon.
+This degree option may be completed concurrently with the initial administrator licensure program.

-A minimum of 135 graduate credits are required for the doctoral degree.
-Of these, at least 84 credits must be earned after admission to the program; 18 of these 84 credits are earned in Dissertation (603).
+A minimum of 135 graduate credits are required for the doctor of education (DEd) degree program; the doctor of philosophy (PhD) requires a minimum of 184 graduate credits.
+In both programs, at least 84 credits must be earned after admission to the program; 18 of these 84 credits are earned in Dissertation (603).
 Students may request to transfer as many as 51 graduate-level credits.
 The remaining required credits include courses in research methodology and electives.
 Students in the PhD program also must take a minimum of 12 credits in a disciplinary or interdisciplinary cognate field outside the College of Education.

+Application and Admission.
 The department follows general university policy in its admission procedures.
 Students who transfer to the university from other institutions must meet UO entrance requirements.
-Information about admission to graduate study is available from the department secretary and on the College of Education’s website.
+Information about admission to graduate study is available from the department student services coordinator and on the College of Education’s website.
 Information about licensure and degree programs may be obtained from the director of graduate studies.